 The welfare of the rabbits and guinea pigs is always at the forefront of my mind, and if at any point I feel a rabbit or guinea is becoming too stressed, I will stop.
 I do my absolute best to ensure all animals are kept calm and do my best to prevent any injuries, but occasionally with bonding, these do happen.
 For me, and for many rescues, the small risk of injury is totally outweighed by the benefits to mental and physical wellbeing of the animals having a companion and we always recommend keeping rabbits and guinea pigs in at least pairs, of their own kind.

 We do ask that all rabbits are spayed/ neutered before bonding.
 Females need to be 2 weeks post op and males 6 weeks.
-Up to date vaccines are also vital.
+Up to date vaccines are vital.
+It's also

 All of our rabbits (of both sexes) and male piggies are neutered and vaccinated before leaving the rescue unless our vet advises otherwise (occasionally happens with older animals due to increased surgery risks).